xpladev/docs/content/en/learn/learn/xpla-vault/governance.md

    {{< alert >}}
    **Note**

-   Before uploading any proposal, try to get community feedback on the XPLA Chain Governance forum.
+   Before uploading any proposal, try to get community feedback on the CONX Chain Governance forum.
 The link will be unveiled in the near future.
    Do not use text proposals to suggest parameter changes.
 For more information, visit the [Governance module reference page]({{< ref "/develop/develop/core-modules/governance" >}}).
    {{< /alert >}}